Derraphics/loocker/README.md

 ## DESCRIPTION

-This is a python application that enables users to manage their passwords for various accounts and stores the password.
-PassLock also generates new passwords for users if they don't wish to create their own passwords.
-PassLock has short codes to help the users navigate throught the application they can log in display their credentials and later on exit ones they are done.
+This is a python application that enables users to manage their passwords for various accounts and stores the passwords.
+PasswordLocker also generates new passwords for users if they don't wish to create their own passwords.
+PasswordLocker has short codes to help the users navigate throught the application they can log in display their credentials and later on exit ones they are done.

 ## INSTALLATION(SET UP INSTRUCTION